 Stainless Steel Flatware Set, available from Made In

 The company does not currently sell their flatware a la carte.
-In other words, if you’re only seeking dessert spoons, or if you accidentally throw a fork in the trash, replacing just what you need or picking a single type of utensil isn’t available at this time.
+In other words, if you’re only seeking dessert spoons, or if you accidentally throw a fork in the trash, replacing only what you need or picking a single type of utensil isn’t available at this time.

 Every piece of flatware has its own unique dimensions and weight, depending on the design and materials it is created from.
 And this affects the eating experience, as well as the look in the dining room when you set your table before dinner or a holiday meal.